 There are several things to think about before supplementing breastfeeding.

 Regular supplementary feeding might make it more difficult to keep breastfeeding because it can interfere with keeping up a good supply of breastmilk.
-So if you’re thinking about supplementing breastfeeding with formula, it’s important to talk about it first with your midwife, child and family health nurse, lactation consultant or GP health professional.
+So if you’re thinking about supplementing breastfeeding with formula, it’s important to talk about it first with your midwife, child and family health nurse, lactation consultant or GP.

-You might talk about how much formula to give your baby, how many times a day to give it, and for how many days.
+You might talk about how to boost your milk supply or how much formula to give your baby, how many times a day to give it, and for how many days.

 When supplementing breastfeeding